Nektar Therapeutics (NASDAQ:NKTR) Shares Up 6.9%

-A number of research firms have issued reports on NKTR.
-Stifel Nicolaus downgraded Nektar Therapeutics from a “buy” rating to a “hold” rating and decreased their price objective for the stock from $24.00 to $5.00 in a report on Monday, March 14th.
-JPMorgan Chase & Co. decreased their price objective on Nektar Therapeutics from $24.00 to $17.00 in a report on Tuesday, March 1st.
-Bank of America lowered Nektar Therapeutics from a “neutral” rating to an “underperform” rating and lowered their price target for the stock from $18.00 to $6.00 in a research report on Monday, March 14th.
+Several equities analysts have recently issued reports on the company.
+SVB Leerink lowered their price target on Nektar Therapeutics from $18.00 to $7.00 and set a “market perform” rating for the company in a research report on Tuesday, March 15th.
 Cowen lowered Nektar Therapeutics from an “outperform” rating to a “market perform” rating and lowered their price target for the stock from $35.00 to $8.00 in a research report on Monday, March 14th.
-Finally, Mizuho lowered Nektar Therapeutics from a “buy” rating to a “neutral” rating and lowered their price target for the stock from $35.00 to $8.00 in a research report on Tuesday, March 15th.
+Canaccord Genuity Group lowered their price target on Nektar Therapeutics from $25.00 to $6.00 and set a “buy” rating for the company in a research report on Wednesday, March 16th.
+Canaccord Genuity Group lowered their price target on Nektar Therapeutics from $25.00 to $6.00 and set a “buy” rating for the company in a research report on Wednesday, March 16th.
+Finally, Bank of America lowered Nektar Therapeutics from a “neutral” rating to an “underperform” rating and lowered their price target for the stock from $18.00 to $6.00 in a research report on Monday, March 14th.
 One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and four have assigned a buy rating to the company.
 According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $14.58.

 The stock has a 50-day simple moving average of $9.71 and a two-hundred day simple moving average of $12.97.
 The firm has a market cap of $1.09 billion, a PE ratio of -2.05 and a beta of 1.31.

-In other Nektar Therapeutics news, CFO Gil M. Labrucherie sold 7,579 shares of the business’s stock in a transaction dated Wednesday, February 16th.
-The stock was sold at an average price of $10.95, for a total transaction of $82,990.05.
+In other Nektar Therapeutics news, insider Jonathan Zalevsky sold 10,912 shares of the business’s stock in a transaction dated Wednesday, February 16th.
+The stock was sold at an average price of $10.95, for a total transaction of $119,486.40.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Also, SVP John Northcott sold 4,852 shares of the business’s stock in a transaction dated Wednesday, February 16th.
 The shares were sold at an average price of $10.95, for a total value of $53,129.40.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 38,186 shares of company stock valued at $418,137.
-2.91% of the stock is owned by insiders.
+Over the last 90 days, insiders have sold 38,186 shares of company stock valued at $418,137.
+Corporate insiders own 2.91% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the business.
-KBC Group NV grew its stake in shares of Nektar Therapeutics by 17.3% during the 4th quarter.
-KBC Group NV now owns 8,572 shares of the biopharmaceutical company’s stock valued at $116,000 after purchasing an additional 1,264 shares during the period.
-Camelot Portfolios LLC bought a new position in shares of Nektar Therapeutics during the 4th quarter valued at approximately $136,000.
-Evoke Wealth LLC bought a new position in shares of Nektar Therapeutics during the 3rd quarter valued at approximately $143,000.
-Frontier Wealth Management LLC bought a new position in shares of Nektar Therapeutics during the 4th quarter valued at approximately $162,000.
-Finally, Assenagon Asset Management S.A. bought a new position in shares of Nektar Therapeutics during the 4th quarter valued at approximately $187,000.
-Institutional investors and hedge funds own 91.96% of the company’s stock.
+Several large investors have recently made changes to their positions in NKTR.
+BlackRock Inc. grew its stake in shares of Nektar Therapeutics by 41.5% during the 4th quarter.
+BlackRock Inc. now owns 26,671,803 shares of the biopharmaceutical company’s stock valued at $360,336,000 after acquiring an additional 7,827,559 shares during the period.
+Norges Bank bought a new position in shares of Nektar Therapeutics during the 4th quarter valued at approximately $23,878,000.
+Invesco Ltd. grew its stake in shares of Nektar Therapeutics by 3.4% during the 4th quarter.
+Invesco Ltd. now owns 36,891,494 shares of the biopharmaceutical company’s stock valued at $498,405,000 after acquiring an additional 1,220,307 shares during the period.
+Woodline Partners LP bought a new position in shares of Nektar Therapeutics during the 4th quarter valued at approximately $13,329,000.
+Finally, State Street Corp grew its stake in shares of Nektar Therapeutics by 13.8% during the 4th quarter.
+State Street Corp now owns 5,291,548 shares of the biopharmaceutical company’s stock valued at $71,489,000 after acquiring an additional 642,435 shares during the period.
+Institutional investors own 91.96% of the company’s stock.

 About Nektar Therapeutics (NASDAQ:NKTR)